Forgot password

 As it turns out, a lot of illegal dealings went on behind the scenes ahead of, during, and even following Trump’s term in office, but easily among the most severe was the attempted insurrection on Jan.
 6, 2021.
 Republicans have been trying to sweep it under the rug, but thankfully the people in charge are well aware of how serious the incident was.
 Make no mistake, this was an outright attack on our democracy.
 No amount of whataboutism will ever change that.

 Steve Bannon, former Trump strategist, former executive chairman of Breitbart News, habitual wearer of an unreasonable number of layered shirts at any given moment, and current Jabba the Hutt impersonator, is chief among Trump’s one-time inner circle facing harsh consequences.
-He was a major player in the attempted insurrection, and his refusal to face the music for his actions could land the one-time Trump advisor in prison.
+He was a major player in the attempted insurrection, and his refusal to face the music for his actions officially landed the one-time Trump advisor in prison.

-Could Steve Bannon go to prison?
+Is Steve Bannon going to prison?

 Steve Bannon